LostRhapsody/blackgate/README.md

 - Health Checks for endpoints
 - Automatically switch to pre-configured backup routes if the primary upstream is unhealthy
 - Customizable defaults for health check interval and rate limites
+- Load tests
 - Dockerfile included for containerization to self-host

-## Performance Improvements
+## Upcoming features

-There are quite a few bottlenecks right now.
-Blocking database queries and health checks mostly.
-We're improving things one at a time.
-Currently we're looking at about and extra 90ms per request, just for those processes, while the request itself has a near 3ms latency in reality.
-This is due to all our database queries and checks.

-✅ Step 1.
-Route caching.
-We'll cache routes the first time we fetch them from the database into a simple hashmap to make lookup faster.
-✅ Step 2.
-Health check caching.
-Same idea.
-✅ Step 3.
-Ensure health checks are only ever done async and never blocking.
-Don't run health checks in the main request logic, just rely on whatever the last check in the DB or cache was.
-✅ Step 4.
-Improve the method validation, rate limit check, and store metrics async so we don't block the response.
-✅ Step 5.
-Update the database defaults to create more open connections and keep them warm.
-✅ Step 6.
-HTTP Connection pooling, don't create a new reqwest::Client every request ✅ Step 7.
-We're setting rate limits by default!
-These should be turned off by default, actually.
-Set everything to 0!
-✅ Step 8.
-Ensure we're not performing any complex auth setup when no auth is configured, so we can skip that step.

-## Current WIP Features
+**Metrics Updates**
+- Update metrics view so we can view ALL the metrics from within a certain window of time.
+- Currently, limited to the last 200 metric logs.
+Useful, but doesn't provide much helpful info for long-term windows.
+- Support for payload logging, currently payload is not included in metrics.
+This is more of a debugging/logging feature, but would fit well into the metrics module.
+Logging may receive it's own module.

-**OpenAPI v3.0 Support**
+**OpenAPI v3.0 Support Updates**
-By submitting an OpenAPI v3.0 URL when creating a collection, Black Gate automatically creates a collection and routes for all the paths in the collection.
-All that needs to be setup is the authentication in the collection, and all routes should be ready to go.

-Stil missing:
 - Extract auth info, like the token URL and scopes, from the spec and add it to the collection.
 - Conversion tool to convert 2.0 to 3.0 specs.
 I don't plan on creating a new pipeline for 2.0, as it's a lot of additional tools. `swagger2openapi` is a mature, well maintained tool that will be suitable for this.
+- Code Stub Generation - Generate code based on OpenAPI Specs or your Gateway's routes
+- OpenAPI Specification Generation - Generate barebones OpenAPI Sepcs based on your routes

-**API route collections**
+**API route collections Updates**

-Organize API routes into collections.
-- ✅ Manage routes authentication by collection or route
-- authorization either by collection or by route
 - Bulk actions such as adding/removing entire collections, or many route configs at once
-- ✅ When adding a new route, if it is part of a collection, a message is displayed: "Added authentication to this route will override the route's inherited collection authentication"
 - When you delete a collection, it will either prevent you from deleting it while routes are in it, OR, you can cascade the table and delete all the assocaited routes.
-Currentl spits out a 500 error.
+Currently returns a 500 error.

 **Health Check Updates**

-We currently support health checks every 60 seconds, using either a dedicated health check endpoint or a "HEAD" request.
-The status of the check is displayed on the routes page.
-Remaining features to implement:
-- Additional states (degraded performance, only applicable to endpoints with real health checks)
+- Additional states (i.e. degraded performance)
 - Integration with the metrics system
-- Alerts via a webhook or other notification system (TBD)
+- Alerts via a webhook or other notification system

-## Upcoming features

-**Tenant-based Authorization**
+**Tenant-based Authorization Implementation**
 - Restric route access based on tenant ID
 - Include tenants in metrics for tracking
 - Recieve the tenant ID in the client request and validate it during the authentication pipeline

-**Sections with detailed information on features below**
+**Rate Limiting Updates**
+- Enhanced rate limiting features (IP-based limiting, custom time windows)

+**API Composition Implementation**
+- Aggregate data from multiple services into a single response, simplifying client-side logic

+**Protocol Translation Implementation**
+- Bridge the gap between HTTP, WebSocket, gRPC, etc, simplifying client-side logic

+**Data Transformation and Orchestration Implementation**
+- Convert requests and responses to and from JSON and XML (and other common syntaxes for data representation)
+- Modify request/response data and manage complex workflows

+**Secure Credential Management Implementation**
+- Currently, credentials are added per-route or per-collection as plain-text, but could be stored outside the route schema and managed independantly via a secure secret storage service

+**Documentation**
+- Include API documentation (or at the least, links to it) in the Gateway
+- Build out Blake Gate's documentation

+**First-Class Payment Gateway Support Implementation**
+- Built-in support for easily adding PayPal, Stripe, and Braintree in your gateway.
+- Intuitive solutions for check-out form integration

+**Import/Export Implementation**
+- Provide Import/Export functions for collections and routes, beyond OpenAPI 3.0 specs
+- Provide Import/Export functions for metrics

 ### Authentication Schemes Supported
 - oAuth2.0 Client Credentials